looprock/megaphone/README.md

 Since anything can be used to poll data from zookeeper, it can be stored anywhere.
 If I ever have time I'd like to include some framework for adding reporting, but it's not on the current roadmap.

 ## How do I use Megaphone?
-Install the requirements with pip lile pip install -r requirements.txt
+Install the requirements with pip file pip install -r requirements.txt

 Configure megaphone.conf